Original Choreography

 4b All gentlemen progress counter-clockwise around the outside of

 the circle to their own partners.
-Ladies don't move.
+Ladies turn to face reverse line of

-4b Taking left hands (high), partners make a half-turn to put the
+4b Taking left hands, partners make a half-turn to put the

 gentlemen in the center; all turn single to the right

-4b Taking right hands (high), partners balance forward and back,
+4b Taking right hands, partners balance forward and back,

-then make a half-turn (maybe a bit more than half) to bring the ladies
+then make a bit more than a half-turn to bring the ladies

 to the center and get everyone aimed toward their left diagonal

-4b Taking left hands (high) with the person on their left
+4b Taking left hands with the person on the left diagonal, balance

-diagonal, balance forward and back, then make a half-turn, the lady
+forward and back, then make a half-turn, changing places, the lady

 4b One complete turn of waltz (2b) followed by two sideways